unsetbit/p/README.md

 Anarch allows you to connect one browser to another.
 It uses [onramp](https://github.com/oztu/onramp) as the signaling channel to establish the connections.

+Anarch relies on very young technology -- [WebRTC](http://www.webrtc.org/).
+Currently, only Chrome has the ability to establish the P2P data channels between browsers that anarch uses.

 ## Trying the example

 Prerequisites: